webdevgods/WdgBase/README.md

 WdgBase
 ========

-Base set of libraries for Zend Framework 2.
+Base set of libraries for Wdg packages.